signapse/senior-fe-technical-test/README.md

 You can register for an API key for free but if you're not comfortable doing that please contact Signapse to provide you with one.

+This task should take no longer than two hours to complete and if you have any issues or questions please feel free to get in contact.

 ## What needs to be completed

 - Build a website that displays movie data from a public API using React, Typescript and Nextjs